jchang-avtx/automation_test_scripts/Terraform_Scripts/transit_network/transit_vpc/transit_vpc_testfiles/README.md

   * Please see Mantis: id=8192 for issue with ha_subnet, ha_gw_size
   * Please see Mantis: id=8209 for issues with refresh and update tests
   * (This is used to test invalid/ empty inputs; manual testing for Update cases as well)

-Running the scripts in this order will allow testing of manipulation of individual parameters.
-You can switch around orders to do combinations of different updates.